Bubka/2FAuth-Docs/docs/getting-started/installation/self-hosted-server.md

 You can test your installation by running `php composer.phar -v` in a terminal (or just `composer -v` if composer has been install in a directory that is part of your system PATH)

 ## Server configuration

+!!!
+Installation path
+We will use `/var/www/2fauth` which is a common path in the *nix world.
+Of course, you are free to use another path, just remember to adapt the following configurations and commands with yours.
+!!!

 +++ NGINX